 Najwa Nabti specializes in international criminal law and pursuing accountability and redress for gender-based violence.
-For seven years she worked in The Hague, Netherlands, where she served as an appeals prosecutor at the International Criminal Tribunal for the former Yugoslavia (ICTY).
+She has served for more than eight years as an international prosecutor in The Hague, Netherlands, at the International Criminal Tribunal for the former Yugoslavia and UN Mechanism for International Criminal Tribunals.
 She has advocated for the recognition of harm to female victims of conflict-related atrocities, including serious bodily and mental harm to survivors of the Srebrenica genocide, and establishing responsibility for sexual violence as a foreseeable consequence of ethnic cleansing in Kosovo.
-Nabti's work at the ICTY built on prior experience in seeking redress for victims of sexual and domestic violence in the United States and Thailand.
-She has lectured and authored papers and articles on sexual violence as acts of ethnic cleansing and genocide, and the pursuit of accountability through civil and criminal means.
+Her international criminal practice builds on prior experience in seeking redress for victims of sexual and domestic violence in the United States and Thailand.
+She has lectured, participated in practitioner trainings, and authored articles and book chapters on sexual violence as acts of ethnic cleansing and genocide, and pursuing redress through civil and criminal means.
 Nabti graduated from the University of Virginia School of Law, and clerked for U.S. District Court Judge Stephen McNamee and Judges Hisashi Owada and Peter Tomka at the International Court of Justice.

 Graduated with Distinction

 Office of the Prosecutor, UN Mechanism for International Criminal Tribunals, The Hague, Netherlands

 Director, Undergraduate Law & Master of Legal Studies Programs

 James E. Rogers College of Law, The University of Arizona

 Office of the Prosecutor, International Criminal Tribunal for the Former Yugoslavia, The Hague, Netherlands

 Registry, International Criminal Tribunal for the Former Yugoslavia, The Hague, Netherlands

 U.S. Board of Immigration Appeals, Falls Church, Virginia